ScatterHQ/machinist/README.rst

       world=MethodSuffixOutputer(Turnstile(hardware)),
   )

-For the rest of this example, see `doc/turnstile.py <https://github.com/hybridcluster/machinist/blob/master/doc/turnstile.py>`_.

 Note that ``richInputs`` must be passed and it must be a list of ``IRichInput`` providers mapped to the same input symbols (parameter ``inputs``) the FSM is created with.

 ``Turnstile`` is a class with methods named ``output_XXX``, where ``XXX`` is one of the outputs.